5 Delicious Culinary Experiences for the Well-Traveled Foodie

 Perch in tiny plastic chairs with your guide to sample gaeng massaman, a thick curry from southern Thailand.
 Served with a rich coconut-milk-based sauce, you might want to opt for a small portion.
 As you try tom yum goong, a fragrant, sweet-and-sour soup, your guide may explain the importance of balance in Thai cuisine between sweet, salty, sour and spice.

 You’ll also get a feel for the heat of Thai food, and can learn key Thai words including mai phet (no spice) or phet nit noi (a little spice).
-If you do like fiery dishes, try laab, a minced pork dish from northeast Thailand that’s served with plenty of fresh chillies, coriander and fish sauce.
+If you do like fiery dishes, try laab, a minced pork dish from northeast Thailand that’s served with plenty of fresh chilies, coriander and fish sauce.

 Cooking class in Fez